Why SpringBoot is so popular and how to learn SpringBoot effectively?

 Challenges with Spring and SpringBoot

-Every now and then I get tempted to learn NodeJS and one shiny new JavaScript framework like ReactJS or VueJS etc. First, I try to make a list of things to learn so that I have a benchmark to say I have a decent knowledge of NodeJS/ReactJS etc. After spending 4 to 6 hours and knowing there are 36,794 ways to do anything in JavaScript, I get lost in this ocean of JavaScript tools and options.
+Every now and then, I get tempted to learn NodeJS and one shiny new JavaScript framework like ReactJS or VueJS, etc. First, I try to make a list of things to learn so that I have a benchmark to say I have a decent knowledge of NodeJS/ReactJS, etc. After spending 4 to 6 hours and knowing there are 36,794 ways to do anything in JavaScript, I get lost in this ocean of JavaScript tools and options.
 Then I feel JavaScript is complex.

-In addition to this feeling of Spring is huge and complex, I also see the following reasons why people say SpringBoot is complex:
+In addition to this feeling that Spring is huge and complex, I also see the following reasons why people say Spring Boot is complex:

-People directly jump on to SpringBoot without having any prior Spring knowledge and everything looks magical.
-It works great as long as go with the defaults and the moment you need to customize it, it feels complex.
+- People directly jump on to Spring Boot without having any prior Spring knowledge, and everything looks magical.
+It works great as long as you go with the defaults, but the moment you need to customize it, it feels complex.

-Too many options.
-When you look for help on some Spring related issue you will always find 100 options to solve it and it is confusing which one to go with.
+- Too many options.
+When you look for help on some Spring-related issue, you will always find 100 options to solve it, and it is confusing which one to go with.

 How to learn Spring and SpringBoot effectively?

-I will give you some tips to learn Spring and SpringBoot, basically what I have followed while learning them.
+I will give you some tips to learn Spring and Spring Boot, basically what I have followed while learning them.

 1. Learn Iteratively